Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Introduction

-Despite recent progress in the development of SAE methods, many users of FIA data are likely to find such techniques difficult to implement due to limitations in data accessibility and complexity in inventory design.
-Here, we demonstrate the potential of rFIA \citep{stanke2020rfia}, an open-source R package \citep{r2021}, to alleviate some of these hurdles.
-We developed rFIA to reduce barriers in data access that arise from complexity in data coding, database structure, and Structured Query Language used by the FIA program.
+Despite recent progress in SAE method development, many FIA data users are likely to find such techniques difficult to implement due to limitations in data accessibility and complexity in survey design.
+Here, we demonstrate the potential of rFIA \citep{stanke2020rfia}, an open-source R package \citep{r2021}, to reduce barriers in data access that arise from complexity in data coding, database structure, and Structured Query Language used by the FIA program.
 Using a simple yet powerful design, rFIA implements the post-stratified, design-based estimation procedures described in \citet{bechtold2005enhanced} for over 60 forest variables and allows users to return intermediate summaries of all variables for use in modeling studies (i.e., plot, condition, and/or tree-level).
-Further, forest variables can be easily estimated for populations defined by any combination of spatial units (i.e., spatial polygons), temporal domains (e.g., most recent measurements), and/or biophysical attributes (e.g., species, site classifications).
+Further, target variables can be easily estimated for domains defined by any combination of spatial zones (i.e., spatial polygons), temporal extents (e.g., most recent measurements), and/or biophysical attributes (e.g., species, site classifications).